Drassil/nestjs-yalc/docs/api-creation.md

     denyFilter: true,
   })
   // virtual column, not selectable
-  // handled by the @AgGridField
+  // handled by the @CrudGenField
   @Column({
     select: false,
     insert: false,